 As a busy parent, you’re always watching the clock.
-Whether it’s the school drop off and pick up, appointments to attend, important dates and obligations, all while you’re juggling housework, homework and everything else that comes your way.
+Whether it’s the school drop off and pick up, fun athletics program, appointments to attend, important dates and obligations, all while you’re juggling housework, homework and everything else that comes your way.
 With all this in mind, it’s easy to see why parents struggle to find the time to exercise.

 Exercise is important for our overall well being, and if you’re a parent getting regular exercise and maintaining a healthy heart and keeping up your strength is crucial to raising a family and continuing your busy lifestyle.
 When we fail to exercise we can feel sluggish, unhealthy and irritable – making it difficult for you to be the best parent you can be.

 Regular exercise will keep us happy and healthy, and the good habits we share with our children today can have positive consequences for their futures.
 So, how can parents find the time to include exercise in their daily routines?
 Let’s explore some simple ways, below.